we-ready/notebook/English/junior.5.md

 - Which one do you like best?
 - What else would you like?

-Mrs Hill: What did he say, Jack?
+Mrs. Hill: What did he say, Jack?
 Jack: He asked [ ... ].
 - what size dress you wore
 - which one you liked best